WordPress User Management

 • This cannot be changed later!

-• If the username absolutely must be changed, a new account needs to be created and all posts migrated.
+• If the username absolutely must be changed then you need to delete the old account and migrate all posts to a new one.
 See below for instructions.

-• It can contain spaces, but not special characters.
+• It can contain spaces, but not special characters like punctuation.

 First Name/Last Name/Display Name